livegnik/2way-design/2WAY High-Level Design.md

 ### 2.3.2 Attribute

 An Attribute in the 2WAY system is a key-value pair, consisting of a "type" and a "value".
-These attributes function as nodes within the server's graph structure, representing the fundamental units of information.
-For example, an attribute could be:
+These Attributes function as nodes within the server's graph structure, representing the fundamental units of information.
+For example, an Attribute could be:

 - `{"type": "name", "value": "Alice"}`
-- `{"type": "pubkey", "value": "really long public key here"}`
+- `{"type": "pubkey", "value": "Alice's public key"}`

 Attributes can be defined dynamically, either by the frontend through API communication or directly by the backend.

-When a user generates an attribute on the frontend, it is transmitted to the backend's Object Manager API as a JSON document.
+When a user generates an Attribute on the frontend, it is transmitted to the backend's Object Manager API as a JSON document.
 For instance:

 ```json
 {